 Natural resources include oil and natural gas, coal, gold, uranium, iron, bauxite, copper and tin.
 The country depends heavily on the gold industry with gold accounting for around 40% of total exports.
+According to the 2011 EITI Report, mining constituted about 15% of budget revenues, about 15% of GDP and 53% of total volume of exports for the Kyrgyz Republic.

 Sources: CIA World Factbook, EITI